 Because of the wide variety of benefits available, a fairly standard classification of programs will be used to organize the course:

 - 1. Retirement and other capital accumulation programs

 - 2. Income protection benefits

 - 3. Health care programs

 - 4. Paid time off

-- 5. Legally required plans
+- 5. Work Life balance programs

-- 6. Work/Life benefits
+- 6. Legally required benefits

 Midterm and Final Examinations: